 goEast sees itself as a builder of bridges on many levels.
 Hand-picked programmes connect the various topics: from current cinematic positions to historical rarities, from experimental to art-house and mainstream, all made in Central and Eastern Europe.
 The festival sees its work always within the context of refined debates on film aesthetics, socio-political and film-theoretical topics. goEast has the function of a dialogue forum between East and West, but also as a protagonist and disseminator for creative interaction, all of which can be seen in panels and workshops, lectures and film discussions and in the cooperation with other cultural and societal institutions.
 Particularly the up-and-coming generation within the industry shall profit from goEast.
-Numerous possibilities for networking, exchange and training are offered within the scope of the East-West Talent Lab and the projects Young Filmmakers for Peace and OPPOSE OTHERING!.
+Numerous possibilities for networking, exchange and training are offered within the scope of the EAST-WEST TALENT LAB and other programms for young talents.

 goEast receives around 400 professional visitors and around 11,000 cinema visitors annually.
-We have already received many renowned guests at the Festival, including directors and stars such as Bence Fliegauf, Martina Gedeck, Julia Jentsch, Otar Iosseliani, Sergei Loznitsa, Jiří Menzel, Kira Muratova, Cristi Puiu, Hanna Schygulla, Jerzy Stuhr, István Szabó, Béla Tarr, Maria Schrader, Bohdan Sláma, Małgorzata Szumowska, Krzysztof Zanussi and many more.
+We have already received many renowned guests at the Festival, including directors and stars such as Agnieszka Holland, Boris Khlebnikov, Ildikó Enyedi, Bence Fliegauf, Martina Gedeck, Julia Jentsch, Otar Iosseliani, Sergei Loznitsa, Jiří Menzel, Kira Muratova, Cristi Puiu, Hanna Schygulla, Jerzy Stuhr, István Szabó, Béla Tarr, Maria Schrader, Bohdan Sláma, Małgorzata Szumowska, Krzysztof Zanussi and many more.

-The City of Wiesbaden and the State of Hessen have remained the principal festival sponsors, while a range of further competent partners such as the Foundation “Remembrance, Responsibility and Future”, the Robert Bosch Stiftung, the Kulturfonds Frankfurt RheinMain, the BHF-BANK Foundation, ŠKODA AUTO Deutschland and the broadcaster 3Sat contribute to the festivals success.
+The City of Wiesbaden and the State of Hessen have remained the principal festival sponsors, while a range of further competent partners such as the Kulturfonds Frankfurt RheinMain, the BHF-BANK Foundation, ŠKODA AUTO Deutschland and the broadcaster 3Sat contribute to the festivals success.

 The goEast film festival, launched in 2001 after a two-and-a-half year preparatory phase, was founded by Claudia Dillmann, the Director of the German Film Institute – DIF.
 She wrote in her foreword to the first festival catalogue “The time has come to open ourselves to the thoughts, images, myths and stories of our Eastern neighbours.
 To their culture.
 To their films”.
 Likewise involved in developing the original festival concept was Swetlana Sikora, who has remained the festival’s Artist Director until 2010.